-- No one is checking to make sure that the contractor is building properly and not cutting corners – as with any general contractor.
+- No third party is checking to make sure that the contractor is building properly and not cutting corners.

 RECOMMENDATIONS FOR HIRING A DESIGN-BUILD CONTRACTOR

 Some design-build contractors will allow you to hire them just for design, and allow you to bid the job elsewhere.
-This approach gives you a lot more leverage on cost controls.
-Make sure you have the option to keep the plans and use them with another contractor if you part ways after the design phase is complete and you have paid for their design services.
+This approach gives you a lot more leverage over cost controls.
+At a minimum, make sure your contract separates out the design phase from the construction phase, with separate pricing of the design work.
+Also make sure you have the option to keep the plans and use them with another contractor if you part ways after the design phase is complete and you have paid for their design services.

 Full disclosure: I was a design-build contractor for a number of years and also worked with architects on a number of jobs.
 On most architectural jobs, I was happy to have the support and extra set of eyes of the architect.
-I never had a serious conflict with an architect, although on one large renovation job, the architect made a significant measurement error that resulted in a less-than-satisfactory outcome for the client (basically a large, unplanned soffit over a Victorian home’s grand stairwell).
+I never had a serious conflict with an architect, although on one large renovation job, the architect made a significant measurement error that resulted in a less-than-satisfactory outcome for the client (basically a large, unplanned soffit over the grand stairwell in a Victorian home).